vishpat/lisp-rs/docs/src/evaluator.md

 }
 ```

 The interpreter creates an instance of *Env* at the start of the program to store all of the variable definitions.
-In addition for every function call, the interpreter creates an instance of env and uses the new instance to evaluate the function call.
-This new instance of env contains the function parameters as well as a back pointer to the env instance from where the function is called as shown below
+In addition for every function call, the interpreter creates a new instance of env and uses the new instance to evaluate the function call.
+This new instance of env contains the function parameters as well as a *back* pointer to the *parent* env instance from where the function is called as shown below with an example

 ```Lisp
 (